Cumulocity-IoT/cumulocity-vision-ai-app-examples/high-vis-detection/README.md

 ## 🤖 Model

 The model for this demo is a detection model that recognized people and high-vis vests.
 The model used is the **"high-vis-network.zip"**.
+> [!IMPORTANT]
+> In Cumulocity when uploading the model into the repository it has to be named "highvis" in order to match the AI application,

 ## 📚 Installing the Analytics